 Food is a necessary part of celebrating.

-You can’t have a party without good grub.
+You can’t have a New Year’s Eve party without sharing your New Year’s Eve food traditions.
 As Julia Child famously said,

 “A party without cake is just a meeting”